opencord/device-management-interface/README.md

 The device manager will then translate the commands to the device native interface (e.g. Redfish or NETCONF with proprietary yang models).

+Related documentations can be found in the [docs/](./docs) directory

 More details are upcoming.

 ## Meetings